ho'o ulu lā hui

 Looking Ahead: Celebrating Together

 As we look to the future, we are committed to creating more events that celebrate Hawaiian culture.
-These gatherings are opportunities to educate, perpetuate, and bring people together—to not only preserve the culture but to ensure it thrives in our modern community.
+These gatherings are opportunities to educate, perpetuate, and bring people together.
+Not only preserve the culture but to ensure it thrives in our modern community.
 By sharing stories, food, music, and practices, we invite everyone to be part of the movement to honor and uplift Hawaiian traditions.

 Learning and Sharing Culture